 As at 30 September 2023, Fertiglobe Group management has assessed that it is no longer probable that an outflow of resources will be required to settle the remaining 50% of the constructive obligation.
 As such, OCI S.A.E's constructive obligation has ceased to exist and the remaining donation provision of USD 30.9 million was released.
 The indemnity receivable in Fertiglobe PLC was also reduced by USD 30.9 million (the gain on release of the provision has been offset with the loss on reduction of the indemnity receivable and is presented on net basis in the statement of profit or loss), Fertiglobe PLC remains liable towards OCI N.V under the indemnification agreement for any tax proceeds collected by OCI S.A.E related to this case.
-This is a material non-cash transaction during the period.
+This was a material non-cash transaction for the year ended 31 December 2023.